confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 # Overview

-This example deploys an active-active multi-datacenter design.
+This example deploys an active-active multi-datacenter design, with two instances of Confluent Replicator copying data bi-directionally between the datacenters.
-It is for demo only, not for production.
+This is for demo purposes only, not for production.

 Here is a list of Confluent Platform services and their associated ports